John of Tella: Theology

 John offered a positive apologia for the Miaphysite position while critiquing his opponents.
-He argued that the Tome of Leo greatly divided Christ's human and divine natures, resulting in two separate Persons — one God who walked on water and multiplied the bread, and the other a man who was born and baptized — whereas Cyril's paradigm presented the Incarnate God as a unified entity "without mixture and change."
+He argued that the Tome of Leo greatly divided Christ's human and divine natures, resulting in two separate Persons — one God who walked on water and multiplied the bread, and the other a man who was born and baptized — whereas Cyril's paradigm presented the Incarnate God as a unified entity "without mixture and change".
 Thus, the Chalcedonians believe in two Sons and a "Quaternity" as opposed to a Trinity.
 He also included multiple apologias against Julianism, whose followers were also non-Chalcedonian but held different views from Severus's teachings regarding the corruptibility of Christ's body.

-John of Tella, along with other prominent anti-Chalcedonian leaders such as Philoxenus of Mabbug, John Rufus, and Severus of Antioch, actively discouraged the faithful from interacting with Chalcedonians, most prominent being John.
+John of Tella, along with other anti-Chalcedonian leaders such as Philoxenus of Mabbug, John Rufus, and Severus of Antioch, actively discouraged the faithful from interacting with Chalcedonians, most prominent being John.
 He propagated the notion that, in the face of expanding Chalcedonian influence, the integrity and exact boundaries of the Miaphysite community needed to be maintained by rigorous separation because heresy could spiritually "pollute" a community if it came into contact with it.
 This kind of orthodox quarantine is similar to Old Testament prohibitions like the forbidding of Jews to mix with Gentiles, which encouraged the Syriac Orthodox to stay clear of heretics.
 For John, such separation extended even to ritual objects, including altars and the Eucharist, which had to remain free from association with heretical practices.

 John, like Irenaeus before him, also composed a heresiology.
 An excerpt highlighting this is the following:Nestorius thought of Him as a man who dwelt in Him, that is, God the Word.
 Eutyches, as he complied with the doctrine of Mani and of Valentinus, thought of Him in terms of hallucinations and illusions concerning the mystery of the humanization of God the Word, and thus he insulted our Savior.
 Arius and Eunomius the blasphemers thought of Him as the son of the Creator and of a created woman.
 They abased the hypostasis of the spirit from the nature of the Godhead.
 When he tried to show that our Lord was vain and not perfect, Apollinaris blasphemed rashly and said that God the Word was embodied within the mind and the soul.
 Macedonius ventured iniquitously when he said that the Holy Spirit was utterly not within the nature of the Godhead.
 Paul of Samosata, Diodore, Theodore, Nestorius, Ibas, Theodoret, the Council of Chalcedon and the Tome of Leo all drank from the one and the same pit of stinking filth.